mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 ## 2/25 After The Gold Rush - Neil Young
 * ~5th Listen: Very good

-The songs stand for themselves - surounded by limited instruments, Neil Young puts a lot of this album's weight on it's melodies.
-In doing so, he fully succeeds.
+The songs stand for themselves - keeping the number of instruments to a minimum, Neil Young puts a lot of this album's weight on its melodies.
+He fully succeeds.

 ## 2/24 Helplessness Blues - Fleet Foxes
 * nth Listen: Pretty/ very good